AtanasovAtanas/interactive-content/EN/04-Data-Types/03-Numbers.md

 # Int

-Int, or integer, is a **whole** number, positive or negative, without decimals, of unlimited length.
+Int, or integeris is:
+- **whole** number
+- positive or negative
+- without decimals
+- with unlimited length, depends on the memory of your computer

 ```Python
 x = 1